Last Updated on

 - font awesome icons not showing in ie

-As you delve deeper into these results, it soon becomes apparent that Font Awesome not working is not that uncommon.
+Anyway, the bottom line is that the Font Awesome not working issue is not that uncommon.

-So I set out to find out a little bit more and then decided to create this page as a resource because I have a feeling I’m going to be continually adding font awesome fixes and solutions as I find them.
+So I decided to create this page as a resource because I have a feeling I’m going to be continually adding font awesome fixes and solutions as I find them.

 Here's what we're going to be covering...